tangalbert919/p37-ec-aero-15/Aero 14 Fan Control Registers.md

 # Fan control register values for the Aero 14Kv8
-This file briefly describes the fan control registers of the embedded controller (EC) of the Gigabyte Aero 14Kv8 Laptop (the Aero 14 model with Core i7-8750H processor).
+This file briefly describes the fan control registers and some others of the embedded controller (EC) of the Gigabyte Aero 14Kv8 Laptop (the Aero 14 model with Core i7-8750H processor).

 *ALL OF THIS INFORMATION IS UNOFFICIAl AND WITHOUT WARRANTY.*

+Most of this information is based on the work of Jason Ertel (https://github.com/jertel) for an older Gigabyte model which I checked against the Aero 14Kv8.

-This information is based on what I understood by analyzing the EC registers.
+The fan information is also based on what I understood by analyzing the EC registers.

-It is not official information and I ask you to please be careful when manipulating EC register values.
+None of this official information and I ask you to please be careful when manipulating EC register values, especially before applying these values to other laptop models.

 The register explanations below have the following format RR.B = value

 * RR: stands for the register address of the EC - for example 0C
 * .B: stands for one bit in this register, counting the bits from 0 to 7.
 If the bit reference is missing then the value refers to the whole byte and not just to a single bit
 * value: stands for the value.
 If the address is for a single bit then the value can of course only be 0 or 1, if the address is for a whole byte then the value can be from 00 to FF.

+All numbers are hex numbers, e.g. 0C stands for register 0x0C.

 ## Normal fan mode
 This is the default fan mode where the fan is always spinning at minimum speed